ogdendavis/midwooferycms/README.md

 No body needed for DELETE requests -- all info is sent via the path.
 Deletes are ["paranoid"](https://sequelize.org/master/manual/paranoid.html), so deleted objects can be restored using a PUT request

 - **`/dogs/[id]`** - Deletes the dog with indicated ID, also removing any associations with breeder and litter.
 Returns an object with the deleted dog
-- **`/breeders/[id]`** - Deletes the breeder with indicated ID, also deleting associated dogs and litters.
-Returns an object with the deleted breeder
+- **`/breeders/[id]`** - Deletes the breeder with indicated ID, also deleting associated dogs, litters, and images.
+Returns an object with the deleted breeder, dogs, and litters.
 - **`/litters/[id]`** - Deletes the litter with indicated ID, also removing litterId from any pups and removing association with breeder.
 Returns an object with the deleted litter
+- **`/assets/[id]`** - Deletes the image with the indicated ID, permanently removing its entry from the database and deleting the file from the hard drive.